compphil2mmae/compphil2mmae.github.io/content/post/250714_Ausschreibung_hiwis/index.en.md

 # projects: ['eSMS']
 ---

-Die Arbeitsgruppe **CompPhil²MMAE** am Department für Philosophie sucht für das akademische Jahr 2025/26 *studentische Hilfskräfte*, die unser Team in Lehre und Forschung unterstützen:
+The **CompPhil²MMAE** working group at the Department of Philosophy is looking for *student assistants* for the 2025/26 academic year to support our team in teaching and research:

-- Tutor:innen *Ars Rationalis*
+- Tutors for *Ars Rationalis*
-- Tutor:innen *Einführung in die Philosophie*
+- Tutors for *Introduction to Philosophy*
-- EDV (ILIAS, Webseite, GitHub, LLM Apps)
+- IT (ILIAS, website, GitHub, LLM Apps)
-- Recherchen & Literaturverwaltung, Redaktionsarbeiten, Workshoporganisation
+- Research & literature management, editorial work, workshop organization

-Bitte bewerben Sie sich bis zum 27.7.25 informell mit einer Email an Anja Reinke (office.seidel@itz.kit.edu) und geben Sie an, für welche der genannten Tätigkeiten Sie sich insbesondere interessieren (Mehrfachnennungen sind möglich).
-Fragen können Sie direkt an christian.seidel@kit.edu oder gregor.betz@kit.edu richten.
+Please apply informally by July 27, 2025, by sending an email to Anja Reinke (office.seidel@itz.kit.edu) and indicating which of the above activities you are particularly interested in (multiple selections are possible).
+Questions can be directed to christian.seidel@kit.edu or gregor.betz@kit.edu.